romanofoti/ds_blog/_posts/2017-5-18-style_transfer.md

 ## Overview

 NST is based on the principle that CNNs trained on object recognition store image information along their hierarchical architecture in a fashion that is increasingly "explicit".
-The latter means that, as one goes deeper into the network, the activation layers go from recognizing simple patterns, such as lines or edge/colo conjunctions to capturing the more complex shapes that allow discrimination between objects, as brilliantly illustrated in this pioneering <a href="https://arxiv.org/pdf/1311.2901v3.pdf"> paper</a>.
+The latter means that, as one goes deeper into the network, the activation layers go from recognizing simple patterns, such as lines or edge/color conjunctions to capturing the more complex shapes that allow discrimination between objects, as brilliantly illustrated in this pioneering <a href="https://arxiv.org/pdf/1311.2901v3.pdf"> paper</a>.

-The above principle means that a CNN increasingly cares about the "content" of an image the more deeply one gets into the network, while the higher level pattern that make up the "style" of the image are "somewhat" (some additional processing is actually required to retrieve the style, as discussed more in depth later) stored in the more superficial layers.
-Therefore, style and content information could be "lifted", respectively, from the superficial and the deeper layers of a CNN, combined and applied back to a "virgin" image, which will be the representation of the content image in the style of the style image.
+The above principle means that a CNN increasingly cares about the "content" of an image the more deeply one gets into the network, while the higher level patterns that make up the "style" of the image are "somewhat" stored (some additional processing is actually required to retrieve the style, as discussed more in depth later) in the more superficial layers.
+Therefore, style and content information could be "lifted" from the superficial and the deeper layers, respectively, of a CNN, then combined and applied back to a "virgin" image, which will be the representation of the content image in the style of the style image.

 The practical procedure to achive the style transfer is the following:
  - Build a CNN.
 VGG16 with pretrained ImageNet weight is the model of choice.
  - Have the content image pass through the network and store the output at some deep layer(s).
 This would constitute the "target content".
  - Have the style image pass through the network and store the output at some superficial layer(s).
 This would constitute the "target style".
  - Define an appropriate loss metric (e.g. MSE).
- - Have a new "virgin" (i.e. random noise) image pass through the network and compute the content loss and the style loss of this image, using the output of the CNN, respectively, at the content layer(s) and style layer(s).
+ - Have a new "virgin" (i.e. random noise) image pass through the network and compute the content loss and the style loss of this image, using the output of the CNN at the content layer(s) and style layer(s), respectively.
  - Instead of updating the weights of the CNN, update the image pixels in order to iteratively minimize the loss between the image and the style and content targets.

 The NST will be implemented in Keras (version 2.0.4) with Tensorflow backend (although it should work in Theano without modifications).
 Notice that, while Keras can be used on top of its supported backends for most applications without explicitly call the backend itself, NST implementation requires an ad-hoc optimization procedure which is not supported natively by Keras API.
 Therefore, Keras backend will be explicitly called in several occasions to allow for the symbolic definition of the functional graph.

 ## Data Loading and Preprocessing

 A simple implementation of NST only requires loading one content image and one style image.
 However, a little preprocessing is necessary in order to make the source images compatible with each other and with the architecture of the the underlying CNN.
 Here, I use VGG16, which comes right out of the box with pre-trained weights from Keras.
-To use VGG effectively for tranfer learning, the pixel values of the input images need to be shifted by the average value of ImageNet image channels (because that is how VGG was trained in the first place).
+To use VGG effectively for transfer learning, the pixel values of the input images need to be shifted by the average value of ImageNet image channels (because that is how VGG was trained in the first place).
 Here are two functions that do the pre-process and post-process.

 ```python
 def image_preprocess(img_ar):